We are now the Office of Student Advocacy and Accountability!

 Learn More About Sexual Misconduct

 At some time or other in your time at Marshall, you will have interactions with other people which do not go as well as you would have liked.
-Sometimes, you may feel that you are being attached personally, and that is when you are tempted to lash out in anger or fear.
+Sometimes, you may feel that you are being attacked personally, and that is when you are tempted to lash out in anger or fear.
 When you have those strong feelings, it can make it difficult for you to hear what someone else is trying to say.
 And in extreme situations, such confrontation can make you feel threatened and fearful about your personal well-being and your ability to function.

 Learn How to Navigate Conflict